Filling Objects via Loop in JavaScript

 let obj = {a: 1, b: 2, c: 3, d: 4, e: 5};

-Loop through this object and write to the new object those elements that are even numbers.
+Iterate over this object with a loop and write into a new object those elements which are even numbers.

 Given an object: